Umar Nurmagomedov: Ultimate Fighting Championship

 Nurmagomedov faced promotional newcomer Bekzat Almakhan on March 2, 2024, at UFC Fight Night 238.
 After being clipped early in the first round, Nurmagomedov took over and dominated the majority of the bout on the ground with strikes leading to a victory by unanimous decision.

 Nurmagomedov faced Cory Sandhagen on August 3, 2024, at UFC on ABC 7 in a bantamweight title eliminator.
 He won the fight by unanimous decision.

 Nurmagomedov was scheduled to face Song Yadong in the main event on December 14, 2024 at UFC on ESPN 63.
 However, the bout was scrapped due to Yadong's injury.

 Nurmagomedov faced champion Merab Dvalishvili for the UFC Bantamweight Championship on January 18, 2025 at UFC 311.
 He lost the fight by unanimous decision, marking his first loss in MMA.
 This fight earned him his first Fight of the Night award.

 Nurmagomedov was scheduled to face Mario Bautista on October 18, 2025, in the main event at UFC Fight Night 262.
 However, for unknown reasons, the bout was moved to October 25, 2025 one week later at UFC 321.
 Nurmagomedov won the fight by unanimous decision.

+Nurmagomedov faced former two-time UFC Flyweight Champion Deiveson Figueiredo on January 24, 2026 at UFC 324.
+Figueiredo weighed in at 138.5 pounds, two and a half pounds over the bantamweight non‑title limit.
+As a result, the bout proceeded at catchweight, and Figueiredo was fined 25 percent of his purse, which was awarded to Nurmagomedov.
+He won the fight via unanimous decision.

+Nurmagomedov was scheduled to face David Martínez on July 25, 2026 at UFC Fight Night 282.
+However, Martínez withdrew from the bout due to an injury, so the bout was cancelled.

+Nurmagomedov faced Song Yadong in the main event on August 29, 2026, at UFC Fight Night 286.
+He lost the fight via second round knockout.